home-assistant/home-assistant.io/source/_integrations/digital_ocean.markdown

 ha_integration_type: integration
 ---

-The **Digital Ocean** allows you to access the information about your [Digital Ocean](https://www.digitalocean.com/{% term integration %} ) droplets from Home Assistant.
+The **Digital Ocean** {% term integration %} allows you to access the information about your [Digital Ocean](https://www.digitalocean.com/) droplets from Home Assistant.

 There is currently support for the following device types within Home Assistant: